 Prevention of damage caused by heat.

 These requirements are satisfied firstly by applying a graded approach to contents limits for packages and conveyances and to performance standards applied to package designs depending upon the hazard of the radioactive contents.
 Secondly, they are satisfied by imposing conditions on the design and operation of packages and on the maintenance of packagings, including a consideration of the nature of the radioactive contents.
-Finally, they are satisfied by requiring administrative controls including, where appropriate, approval by competent authorities.
+Thirdly, they are satisfied by requiring administrative controls including, where appropriate, approval by competent authorities.
+Finally, further protection is provided by making arrangements for planning and preparing emergency response to protect people, property and the environment.

 [IAEA: 104] Unchanged.